RiviamkII/CS744/README.md

 # CS744
-Group Project with Nan and Saleh.
+Group Project with Abe and Saleh.
 Working together to create a "Visual Tool for Monitoring Network Communication"